 Common Name: Blue Sage

-Salvia clevelandii is a Evergreen Shrub up to 0.60 metres tall.
+Salvia clevelandii is an evergreen shrub that can grow up to 0.60 metres tall.

 It has edible uses.